aws/aws-sdk-js/.github/ISSUE_TEMPLATE/---bug-report.md

 **Is the issue in the browser/Node.js?**
 Browser/Node.js

+**If on Node.js, are you running this on AWS Lambda?**
+AWS Lambda uses previous versions of SDK as documented in their [runtimes documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)

 **Details of the browser/Node.js version**
 Paste output of `npx envinfo --browsers` or `node -v`